Amjadian/Processed-Glove-Embeddings/README.md

 # Steps to query the word embeddings
 * download the GloVe dictionaries from here:
 * query any word using the "query.py" script provided in this repository
+* the embedding retrieved is a list that holds string valued components which the script casts to a numpy array of type float32